kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 If workload aware preemption latency is the problem:

 1. Increase Log Verbosity: Set the default scheduler log level to `-v=6` (or `-v=10` for deep tracing) to capture internal scheduling steps.
 2. Examine Scheduler Logs: Filter logs for source file `podgrouppreemption.go` and look for execution duration messages in the preemption evaluation flow.
-3. Identify Expensive Reprieve Plugins: Determine which specific filter plugins are taking too long during victim reprieval.
-Plugins that maintain complex topological indexing or search trees (such as `InterPodAffinity` or `PodTopologySpread`) may be executing expensive logic repeatedly in their `Reprieve` methods over candidate domains.
+3. Identify Expensive Filter Plugins: Determine which specific filter plugins are taking too long during victim reprieval.
+   Plugins that maintain complex topological indexing or search trees (such as `InterPodAffinity` or `PodTopologySpread`) may be executing expensive logic repeatedly in their `Filter` methods over candidate domains.
 4. Disable Feature: If the regression is critical and impacting cluster health, disable the GenericWorkload feature gate.
    This will revert the scheduler to the standard pod-by-pod logic, restoring baseline performance (at the cost of losing gang semantics together with workload aware preemption).

 If preemptor workloads are stuck and preemption attempts fail: